 They had a lot of fun with the whole process.
 From the hard graft, fitted into the mundane day job lifestyle, the rehearsals and recording process to the final mixing of the music.
 Magic again!

 As the years rolled by, they never tried to revive BunChakeze or the album.
 What they did do, was go into another studio and remix the album in 1992.
 They did approach 1 or 2 record companies just for the hell of it.
 Ha ha.. pointless really!
 None of this music was ever played by a full band and it deserves to be.

 Joey Lugassy went on to gain success with his music.
 He wrote and sung “Today” for Amnesty International, and earned two Emmy nominations for best song in a drama series.
 He also wrote and recorded a full rock opera with his band and creation; “Daysix”.
 He lives in LA to this day.

 Cliff Deighton went on to gain a BSc (hons) in antique restoration and conservation.
 He has worked with the Royal Collection, at the Tate Gallery, the Victoria & Albert Museum, and The Tower of London, and is now lecturing at the London Metropolitan University.
 This is no ordinary drummer!

 Gary Derrick has been the most active in actually playing live in bands.
 He has been with “Release the Peach” in London for some years now.
-Colin Tench has spent alot of time travelling in the intervening years and very little time playing guitar.
+Colin Tench has spent a lot of time traveling in the intervening years and very little time playing guitar.
 This has now changed!
-They are currently in the process of re-organising themselves.
+They are currently in the process of re-organizing themselves.
 They will recruit a second guitarist and a keyboard player and, with a prevailing wind, will play this music live at last.
 If you bought the album, you have helped in that process, so a big thanks from them!
 If you haven’t… tut tut!!

 Whose Dream – 2010